mr-karan/swiggy-analytics/README.md

 ## Setting up account

-Run `swiggy-expense configure` which generates a `.swiggy` file in your home directory.
+Run `swiggy-analytics configure` which generates a `.swiggy` file in your home directory.
 The file contains your username and password to your Swiggy account.